 Blob and Place

-In my eagerness to play, I didn’t have my video camera set up…sorry.
-Instead, I offer you a shout out to a talented gal, Kyong, demonstrates this n0-decal technique using these magic top coats in her Instagram and YouTube videos.
+I offer you a shout out to a talented gal, Kyong, demonstrates this no-decal technique using these magic top coats in her Instagram and YouTube videos.
 Speaking of Kyong, she recently re-created my watercolor iris nail art.
 If you haven’t seen it, I have very proudly added it to my page of Kimett Inspired Nail Art designs.

 I kept the mess contained by using a plastic plate to stage the polish for picking it up with the brush.
 Fun fact: I have saved these plates over the years and enjoy reviewing the beautiful messes of test patterns and palette leftovers.

-Okay, where was I?
-Oh, yeah.
 In another effort to reduce clean up, I used a latex barrier (that dark stuff) around my nails.
-Once the thick layer of polishes on my nails were mostly dry, I applied a generous amount of quick dry top coat, cleaned up the edges, and removed the latex barrier.
+Once the thick layer of polishes on my nails was mostly dry, I applied a generous amount of quick dry top coat, cleaned up the edges, and removed the latex barrier.

 Here’s a list of what I used to make this easy fluid nail art design: